-The influx of social media over the last decade has enabled entrepreneurs to score millions of dollars with the touch of a button, as opposed to their predecessors’ necessity to influence potential clients in-person.
+With the influx of social media over the last decade, how to choose the right social media platform for your business can be little daunting.
+Social media has enabled entrepreneurs to score millions of dollars with the touch of a button, as opposed to their predecessors’ necessity to influence potential clients in-person.

-You’re probably wondering, “how do I choose the right social media platform for my business?”, and “how do businesses maximize turnover and increase their clientele?”.
-The following blog looks at how the top social media platforms influence organizations along with potential hindrances as the rise of digital marketing leads way to a seemingly endless stream of online content.
+This blog post may help if you’ve been wondering, “How do I choose the right social media platform for my business?” or “How do businesses maximize turnover and increase their clientele?”
+We will look at how the top social media platforms influence organizations along with potential hindrances as the rise of digital marketing leads way to a seemingly endless stream of online content.

 Facebook as Pioneers of Digital Marketing

 When Facebook became prominent in late 2007, Mark Zuckerberg’s social experiment took to introducing Facebook Ads; a three-way system that allowed for businesses to reach out to potential consumers by